eaigner/hood/README.md

 }
 ```

-The passed in `hood` instance is a transaction that will be committed after this method.
+The passed in `hood` instance is a transaction that will be committed after the method.

 Now we can run migrations with